-Quarterback controversies are nothing new to the game of football.
+Quarterback controversies are nothing new in the game of football.

 But it has been a while since there has been one at the University of Wisconsin.

-The fight for the reins of the leadership role for the Badgers has been a heated one.
+The fight for the leadership reins for the Badgers has been a heated one.

 Head Coach Gary Andersen has tabbed McEvoy to kick things off against LSU (No. 13).